United States Immigration and Customs Enforcement: Sanctuary cities

-Sanctuary cities are cities that limit their cooperation with ICE ERO, particularly in regards to illegal migrants arrested for state criminal violations.
-When an undocumented non-citizen is arrested by state or local police for criminal offenses, their information is placed into a federal database that ERO officers can access.
-In a non-sanctuary city, ERO Officers can ask the police to hold that person after they would normally have been released until ERO can pick them up.
-However, sanctuary cities believe this is unconstitutional and view being an illegal immigrant as not a crime but a civil violation.
-As such, policies or ordinances in these cities prevent the police from continuing to hold a person based on an ERO request if that person was otherwise cleared for release.
+Sanctuary cities are cities that limit their cooperation with ICE ERO, particularly in regards to individuals arrested for state criminal violations.
+These jurisdictions generally do not honor ICE detainer requests to notify the agency and hold individuals beyond their normal release time.
+Sanctuary city policies address constitutional concerns about detaining individuals without probable cause, viewing immigration violations as civil rather than criminal matters.

 Sanctuary cities were one of the many focal points for the Trump administration's attempts to reform the country's immigration policies.
 In early 2017, President Trump issued an executive order to deny sanctuary cities federal grants if they did not comply with ICE.
 By November 2017, this order was struck down by the United States District Court for the Northern District of California.
 Despite this, the Trump administration continued to seek ways to challenge sanctuary cities, such as implementing a policy that preferentially awards policing grants that cooperate with ICE.

-The label or name "sanctuary city" is not one used by the cities involved, rather by critics of the cities.

-Protests
+Criticism

+20172021: First Trump administration

-Numerous protests have emerged across the nation in response to the Trump administration's ICE policies.
-Many of the protesters are occupying areas around ICE facilities in hopes of disrupting operations.
+Numerous protests emerged across the nation in response to the first Trump administration's ICE policies.
+Many of the protesters occupied areas around ICE facilities in hopes of disrupting operations.
 The Occupy ICE movement began on June 17, 2018, outside Portland, Oregon.
 It initially began as a vigil for the people suffering from ICE policies but spontaneously grew into a larger movement as more people showed up.
 The movement ultimately spread into other major cities like Philadelphia, San Francisco, San Diego, and New York.
 As the movement grew, they faced counter protesters and arrests, but protesters remained undeterred and vowed to continue fighting the Trump administration's ICE policies.
 As Occupy ICE groups spread to different cities, there has also been a greater amount of coordination between them.
 Other grassroots protests have sprung up across the nation as well.
 On August 1, 2019, a month-long peaceful protest event was started outside the San Francisco ICE office, where protesters beat drums and demanded that family separation at the border be stopped.
 In addition to blocking ICE facilities, protesters are also protesting technology companies such as Microsoft for providing technology to aid ICE.
-One such instance of this was the sit in at the Microsoft store on 5th Avenue in NYC led by Close the Camps NYC on September 14, 2019.
-In the 2020 protests and riots in Portland, Oregon and other cities, ICE was attacked numerous times by protesters, costing Portland an estimated million in damage.
+One such instance of this was the sit-in at the Microsoft store on 5th Avenue in NYC led by Close the Camps NYC on September 14, 2019.
+In the 2020 protests and riots in Portland, Oregon, the local ICE office had its window broken.

+In addition to protests, some Democratic lawmakers and progressive figures called for the abolition of ICE, and an overhaul of the United States immigration system.